end2endzone/end2endzone-hugo/content/blog/2014-12-02-diy-remote-trigger-shutter-release-cable-for-your-canon-dslr-camera.md

 For solving this issue, most camera allows the user to set a delay for taking a picture.
 That is perfect alternative for situation where the scene you are photographing does not change a lot or is predictable like macrophotography or long exposures scenarios.
 However, it is not suitable for wild life super telephoto shots or when you need the bulb mode since you have to hold and release the shutter for the whole exposure.

-Canon sells a [Remote Switch RS-60E3](http://estore.canon.ca/shop/en-CA/catalog/product-accessories/eos-digital-slr-camera-accessories/remote-controllers-10614-24/remote-switch-rs-60e3)&nbsp;which acts exactly like your shutter button, enabling halfway or complete pressing for adjusting auto-focus or activating the shutter to capture an image.
+Canon sells a [Remote Switch RS-60E3](http://estore.canon.ca/shop/en-CA/catalog/product-accessories/eos-digital-slr-camera-accessories/remote-controllers-10614-24/remote-switch-rs-60e3) which acts exactly like your shutter button, enabling halfway or complete pressing for adjusting auto-focus or activating the shutter to capture an image.
 It sells for 34$ (at the time of this writing) but it is only 2-ft long.

 Since the Canon version is not exactly what I needed, I though why not create one instead of buying it.
 In this article, I will show you how I built a DIY version of Canon's remote shutter release cable for my Canon DSLR camera.

 On most Canon cameras, you can make a DIY remote trigger version by connecting a simple 2.5mm stereo plug into your camera and shorting the longest pin with one of the shortest pin.